Incorporating Question Answering-Based Signals into Abstractive Summarization via Salient Span Selection: Improving Controllability via Data Augmentation

 Second, we generate new pairs of salient spans and gold summaries for training by selecting the first $k$ remaining gold summary sentences and the subset of salient document spans which map to them.
 For instance, if $k=2$, only the salient spans which are mapped to the first two summary sentences are marked in the input document, and the model is trained to generate only those sentences.
 We generate new examples for each original training instance using all possible values of $k$.
 By training on these new pairs, the model should learn to better control the length of the output summary based on the number of marked salient spans.
+An example of these augmentations is included in Fig.~\ref{fig:augmentation_example}.